 The new Ralph Lauren Sporting Chronograph Ceramic is just an update on their previous chronographs, so there is no need to churn out too many words here.

 Sporty and energetic, the timekeeper comes in a predictably oversized body, which is, while being almost 45 millimeters in diameter, is still slim.
 Combined with its nicely sculpted (and also short) lugs, the watch looks great on a normal wrist.

 Although I don’t like the bezel (the six screws are a little misaligned making the watch look cheaper than it is), I must admit that, apart from this minor annoyance, the watch is well-designed and is also ergonomic.

 The Roman numerals on the chapter ring are clean and easily readable, and the sword-shaped hour and minute hands are just thin enough to look well-proportionate and light.
 Even the tachymeter scale, which I loathe in most watches, looks absolutely in place here.

 Well, the date aperture looks a little bit too small, to my taste.

-I am not really sure about the red and “gold” color accents on the bracelets (also made of zirconium oxide ceramic with rubber inserts), but the color-keyed central chronograph second hands look really in place here making the dials more entertaining and, well, sporty.
+I am not sure about the red and “gold” color accents on the bracelets (also made of zirconium oxide ceramic with rubber inserts), but the color-keyed central chronograph second hands look in place here making the dials more entertaining and, well, sporty.